That Awkward Moment: Plot

-Jason is sitting on a bench in New York City waiting for someone to arrive.
-A voiceover explains that he has been waiting for a long time, but to explain why, he needs to go back to the beginning.
-Jason begins by telling the audience that every relationship reaches the "So..." moment, where someone in the relationship will want to take the relationship to a more serious place.
-At that point, Jason knows the relationship is over, as he is not ready to stop dating.
+Jason sits on a bench in New York City waiting for someone to arrive.
+Jason's voiceover explains that he has been waiting for a long time, but to explain why, he needs to go back to the beginning.
+Jason tells the audience that every relationship reaches the "So..." moment, where someone in the relationship will want to take the relationship to a more serious place.
+At that point, Jason knows the relationship is over, as he is not ready for a serious relationship.

-Jason is currently working with his best friend Daniel at a publishing house designing book covers.
-Their friend Mikey, a young doctor who has been married to Vera since the end of college, comes to them after Vera requests a divorce.
-The three decide to go out to a bar and celebrate being single.
+Jason works with his best friend Daniel at a publishing house designing book covers.
+Their doctor friend Mikey, who has been married since the end of college, comes to them after his wife Vera requests a divorce.
+They decide to go out to a bar and celebrate Mikey now being single.
 The group meets up with Daniel's female wingman, Chelsea, as they try to get Mikey's mind off of his wife.
 Mikey meets a girl with glasses, while Jason meets Ellie, and hits it off with her after teasing another man that was trying to buy her a drink.
 Mikey gets "Glasses" number, but puts off calling her, resolving to work it out with Vera.
 Jason sleeps with Ellie, but leaves her apartment in a hurry after jumping to the mistaken conclusion that she is a prostitute.

 The next day, Jason and Daniel make a book cover pitch to a new author, who happens to be Ellie.
+Ellie is hurt and enraged that he did not stay the whole night.
+Jason tries to make it up to her, but she refuses.
+Jason, Daniel and Mikey then make a pact to stay single together for the foreseeable future.

-Jason is able to explain himself and the two begin seeing each other on a regular basis.
+Shortly after, Jason sends an apology letter under the form of a comic strip to Ellie, who accepts the apology, and they start seeing each other on a regular basis.
 Meanwhile, Daniel begins to fall for Chelsea, and the two begin seeing one another.
 Additionally, Mikey meets with Vera, and when she claims that the reason their marriage fell apart is because he is not spontaneous enough, Mikey kisses her, and the two sleep together in the hospital, reigniting their romance.
 All three friends attempt to keep their relationships a secret, due to their earlier agreement that they would stay single.
-The relationships all come to a head during Thanksgiving, a time that the three friends usually spend together, but varying circumstances keep them apart.
-Jason agrees to attend a funeral for Ellie's recently passed father, Mikey plans a Thanksgiving dinner with Vera, and Daniel attends the traditional Thanksgiving feast with Chelsea, free to openly tell the guests about their relationship.